By

 Interviews should be conversations.
 Your potential employees are not on trial – don't interrogate them.

 Without a good discussion, you will never get to know a candidate's real personality.
-This means going off-script to get them to truly open up about what they are looking for in their next role and to get them excited about this opportunity.
+This means stepping away from the script.
+We want them to share what they want in their next job.
+We also want to get them excited about this opportunity.

 Stop asking trick questions like, "A penguin walks through that door right now wearing a sombrero.
 What does he say, and why is he here?"
 As humorous as that is, does it help you understand the person you're interviewing?